ve7gel/Timedata/README.md

 Tested OK on Polisy and RPi
 ### Issues
-Please post any issues encountered on the UDI Forum.
+Please post any issues encountered on the UDI Forum at "https://forum.universal-devices.com/topic/28797-new-isy-time-data-poly/".
 Github is not monitored.

 ## Release Notes
 - 2.2.3 08/03/2020